rajatprat/GATE-Stats/conditional-expectation.md

 The **expectation (expected value)** of a random variable represents its long-run average value.

-For a discrete random variable `X`,
+For a discrete random variable $X$,